 To say the least, consumer eggs is currently one of the most booming production sectors of Canada’s agricultural industry.
 Whether for the table or the processing industry, the sector is growing by leaps and bounds.
-The sector has seen 11 straight years of increased sales, and last year, sales were up 6.6%.
+The sector has seen 11 straight years of increased retail sales.

 This situation encourages producers to develop their businesses and build new production units.
 But government and consumer pressure are drastically changing the landscape in which these new units will be built.